OpenDucks/duckstat-oss/README.md

 ### How can I contribute?

 You can join the OpenDuck Organisation on GitHub and make a pull request to the testing branch

+### What's the "untested" branch?

+This branch contains contributions that aren't tested by enough people or are new.
+After they are tested, they'll be merged.